ghartsel/GX-Kernel/content/api.md

 Get the current system time counter value.

-The value is a continuous, 16-bit, 100 millisecond counter.
+The value is a continuous, 16-bit, 100-millisecond counter.

 ### PARAMETERS